NetSPI/BetaFast/README.md

 BetaFast was developed in conjunction with our blog series Introduction to Hacking Thick Clients.
 An overview and further instructions can be found at https://blog.netspi.com/introducing-betafast/.

 ## The Client
 To use the client, open the BetaFast solution in visual studio and compile the source code.
+The solution uses .Net Framework 4.6.1.

 ## The Server
 Ensure that Docker is installed and that there are no conflicts with Hyper-V. Docker files can be edited to configure the database credentials, database server address and port, and the web server address and port. **Do not modify db-init.sql table formats unless you're prepared to modify how the API works.**